 For more details of the type of role available to you based on degree type, click the links below.

 What to do next?

-You can find out more about individual roles within the oil and gas sector by visiting the role profiles page of this website (coming soon!).
 If you are interested in a job in this sector, it is often useful to apply for an internship, more details are available on the internships page.